 These books are written from the conviction that there can be few places more interesting than a newsroom but I might be wrong about that because, all round the world, newsrooms areheading for extinction.
 Ours spoke for decades and the whole world listened.
 I didn’t know, when I started taking notes, that I’d be writing an epitaph.

 Book 3: Going Gone, How Newsrooms Die

 Praise for the Trilogy

-‘The latest and best-written in a series of BBC memoirs chronicling the recent history of the BBC …’ The London Review of Books.
+‘The latest and best-written in a series of memoirs chronicling the recent history of the BBC …’ The London Review of Books.

 ‘Frank and funny … Scabrous and hilarious …’ Daily Telegraph.